parca-dev/katacoda-scenarios/systemd/finish.md

 Congratulations! 🎉🎉🎉

-You completed our scraping tutorial!
+You completed our systemd tutorial!

 ## Feedback